Space48/CmsMenu/README.md

 **Manually:**

-To install this module copy the code from this repo to `app/code/Space48/CmsMenu` folder in your Magento 2 instance, then you need to run:
+To install this module copy the code from this repo to `app/code/Space48/CmsMenu` folder in your Magento 2 instance, then you need to run the following commands from the terminal:

 1. `bin/magento setup:upgrade`
 2. `bin/magento indexer:reindex`